cnznb/REMS/README.md

 /Training_CSV: The training data of feature fusion with code embedding and graph embedding \
 /GEMS_test_data: The test data of feature fusion with code embedding and graph embedding \
 /refactoring_tools: Extract method refactoring tools involved in the paper \
+/dataset: The training and testing dataset before embedding \
 /RQ3_questionnaire: the questionnaire and the questionnaire results of 10 participants \
 /sampled_methods: sampled methods from Xu et al.’s dataset
 # Tools